notnourdinateur/GMC/checkpoints/Introduction to Problem-Solving Techniques: Part 1 : Introduction to Algorithms and Basic Concepts/README.md

 Insertion sort works like sorting playing cards in your hand: you pick each new card and place it in the right spot among the ones already sorted.

-## Counter variables
+## Counters

-- `i` — index of the element being inserted
+- `i` — outer loop, walks through the unsorted part of the array
-- `j` — index used to scan the sorted part of the array
+- `j` — inner loop, scans the sorted part to find the right position
-- `comparisons` — counts how many comparisons are made

 ## How to run